CIAT/icleaned/README.md

 # icleaned
-I-CLEANED is a Shiny App that calculates environmental footprints of livestock production systems
+I-CLEANED is a Shiny app that calculates environmental footprints of livestock production systems